-We intend this guide to serve as a complication of resources to help you make the best choices for your family.
+We intend for this guide to as a serve as a compilation of resources to help you make the best choices for your family.
 However, please note that this is not a list of Equality Illinois' recommended agencies.
-We cannot vouch for the services these agencies offer and do not make qualitative statements regarding any of the agencies.
+We cannot vouch for the services these agencies offer and does not make qualitative statements regarding any of the agencies.